-The Board of Directors has set a stock ownership expectation for all Board members.
-Directors are expected to achieve a minimum investment of five (5) times the annual equity retainer (including shares that have been deferred under the Non-Employee Director Stock Plan) in Company Common Stock within five (5) years of their becoming Board members and retain at least that level of investment during their tenure as Board members.
-This expectation illustrates the Board's philosophy of the importance of stock ownership for directors in order to further strengthen the commonality of interest between the Board of Directors and shareholders.
+The Company has a minimum stock ownership expectation for all Board members.
+Outside directors are expected to achieve a minimum investment of five times the minimum stock portion of their retainer, and retain at least that level of investment while a Board member.
+Shares previously deferred under the former Non-Employee Director Stock Plan count for purposes of determining whether a director has achieved the ownership expectation.

+The ownership expectation illustrates the Board's philosophy of the importance of stock ownership for directors to further strengthen the commonality of interest between the Board and shareholders.
+The Governance and Corporate Responsibility Committee annually reviews director holdings to determine whether they meet ownership expectations.

-- Must be able to attend all board and board committee meetings. - Must be able to commit time outside of board meetings to understand the business and related issues, to stay updated, and to prepare for board and committee meetings. - Must be able to make him/herself reasonably available to executive management to provide advice and counsel on corporate issues as need arises. - Must be absent of conflict freedom from any direct or indirect potential benefit (other than as a shareholder) from the board's decisions.
+- Must be able to attend all board and board committee meetings. - Must be able to commit time outside of board meetings to understand the business and related issues, to stay updated, and to prepare for board and committee meetings. - Must be able to make themselves reasonably available to executive management to provide advice and counsel on corporate issues as need arises. - Must be absent of conflict freedom from any direct or indirect potential benefit (other than as a shareholder) from the board's decisions.
 Screen for affiliations with companies/firms that may be: - o a significant advisor or consultant to the Company or its affiliates, - o a significant customer or supplier of the Company or its affiliates, - o a significant personal services contractor/consultant to the Company or its affiliates, or - o a significant competitor to the Company or its affiliates. - It should be noted that falling into one of the above categories might not exclude a candidate from board membership other than being a significant competitor.
-But, due consideration should be given as to how the above might impact the candidate's ability to fully participate as a board member without significant/ongoing conflict and in order to meet director independence requirements. - Must satisfy any Federal Energy Regulatory Commission (FERC) interlocking directorate requirements.
+But due consideration should be given as to how the above might impact the candidate's ability to fully participate as a board member without significant/ongoing conflict and in order to meet director independence requirements. - Must satisfy any Federal Energy Regulatory Commission (FERC) interlocking directorate requirements.